JoomiK/JoomiK.github.io/_posts/2017-1-7-robberies.md

 The two dotted lines on either sides of 0 are confidence intervals.
 These can be used to determine 'p' and 'q' values as (p: the lag value where the PACF chart crosses the upper confidence interval for the first time, q: the lag value where the ACF chart crosses the upper confidence interval for the first time).

-In this case it looks like p=1 and q=1.
+It looks like p is roughly 1 and q is roughly equal to 1.
+For now I will use these values to build a model and come back to refining later.

 ### ARIMA

-I'l model 3 different ARIMA models considering individual as well as combined effects.
+For now I'll justtry 3 different ARIMA models considering individual as well as combined effects.

 ```python